FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ### Answer

-There are a few potential causes of this endpoint being slow.
-But the easiest solution to this problem is to DECREASE THE DATE RANGE for which you are requesting availability data.
+There are a couple of things you can do:

+1. DECREASE THE DATE RANGE for which you are requesting availability data.
 For instance, if start-date and end-date are 60 days or 30 days apart, try decreasing the interval to 15 days or even 10 days.

+2. If you are using the extended Availabilities schema, try switching back to the (default) minimal schema.

+## Question: 403 from FareHarbor External API

+I am calling the FareHarbor External API.
+FareHarbor is responding with a "403 Forbidden".
+How can I fix this?

+### Answer

+Double-check that you are using the right keys in your API call.

+## Question: Cancelling rebooked bookings

+Say I create booking A, then I rebook it to booking B, then I want to cancel the booking.
+When cancelling via API, should I cancel booking A or booking B?

+### Answer

+Cancelling either one via API will cancel the booking.
+Regardless of which you cancel, booking A will wind up with `"status":"rebooked"` and booking B will wind up with `"status":"cancelled"`.
+So depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.

 # FH Webhook/API Integration Best Practices